 Most felony child pornography cases are punishable by up to three years in the California state prison.

-Also note that a California child pornography conviction will result in the defendant having to register as a sex offender.
+Also note that a California child pornography conviction will result in the defendant having to register as a sex offender, even if there is no prior conviction.
+Learn more about California sex offender registration.

 4. Are there immigration consequences?